California Conforms to IRS October 16 Deadline Extension

-Disaster victims residing or owning businesses in these counties will receive an automatic extension, and if affected by recent severe storms, flooding, landslides, and mudslides, may qualify for relief.
+Disaster victims residing or owning businesses in these counties will receive an automatic extension and may qualify for relief if affected by recent severe storms, flooding, landslides, and mudslides.

 For those affected by the storms, the relief applies for deadlines that fall on or after January 8, 2023, and before October 16, 2023, including 2022 individual returns due on April 18, 2023, and quarterly estimated tax payments, generally due on January 17, 2023, and April 18, 2023.

 Items impacted by the extended deadline include:

 - Individuals whose tax returns and payments are due on April 18, 2023.